Just looking at this plan of a slave ship hold almost makes me break out into a cold sweat.

-The slaves’ final destinations on land were forts and places such as the island of Goree where they were held before boarding ships.
+The enslaved Africans’ final destinations on land were forts and places such as the island of Goree where they were held before boarding ships.
 The message to potential escapers was clear – skeletons of those who tried to make a run for it were impaled on spikes as gruesome warnings.

 The horrors of the Middle Passage, as it was known, were made worse because many of the captives had never seen the sea.
 They were packed into unbelieveably hot, cramped and suffocating conditions in the holds.
 The men were kept separated from the women and children.
 In good weather they were brought on deck.

 The men were humiliated and forced to ‘dance’ for the crew.
-This also have an ulterior motive – to keep the slaves fit and healthy so they would fetch higher prices.
+This also have an ulterior motive – to keep them fit and healthy so they would fetch higher prices.
 Women were abused by crew members and rape was common.

 The physical conditions, fear and uncertainty left many of the captives totally traumatised and unable to eat.
 Some preferred death and took their own lives.
 Disease and brutality took their tolls.
 Between one tenth and one quarter of enslaved Africans died on every journey.
 Mortality among crew members was also high.

-At the International Slavery Museum, in the Merseyside Maritime Museum building, there are displays which explore slave voyages including a model and painting of slave ships.
+At the International Slavery Museum, in the Maritime Museum building, there are displays which explore slave ship voyages, including a model and painting of the ships.